Most value investors already know why bear markets are an investor’s best friend.

 1. Wait for a bear market and then dive in

-To get a really cheap market you would have to wait until 2009, when the market hit 3,500 for a second time.
-But by this time the market had grown, due to inflation, population growth and the general forward march of capitalism, so that in 2009, the FTSE 100 at 3,500 gave a CAPE valuation of around 9.
+To get a really cheap market, you would have to wait until 2009 when the market hit 3,500 for a second time.
+But by this time, the market had grown due to inflation, population growth and the general forward march of capitalism, so in 2009, the FTSE 100 at 3,500 gave a CAPE valuation of around 9.
 Finally then, we had a market that was, very likely, cheap by any reasonable measure.
 And the returns from 2009 have born that out.

 The problem here is that waiting for a bear market can be a very long and boring game, requiring the patience of Job.
-In fact, I think it’s likely that there wasn’t an attractively valued FTSE 100 from between 1983 and 2009.
-The rest of the time it was either okay, or expensive.
+In fact, I think it’s likely that there wasn’t an attractively valued FTSE 100 between 1983 and 2009.
+The rest of the time, it was either just okay or expensive.

 2. Go looking around the globe for bear markets

 There is a saying that “there’s always a bull market in something”, and this may mean that there’s always a bear market in something, somewhere.
-If you have the data, and the tools to interpret that data, then I think that trotting the globe to find value is probably the best approach because it widens your horizons enormously.
-Many of the global investment firms like this approach, from Tweedy, Browne, to GMO and SocGen.
+If you have the data and the tools to interpret that data, then I think that trotting the globe to find value is probably the best approach because it widens your horizons enormously.
+Many global investment firms like this approach, from Tweedy & Browne to GMO and SocGen.

-But alas, for me and most of you I guess, global value investing is a difficult and worrying proposition, due to lack of data, lack of trust and a general fear of investing overseas in companies that are even more removed than those of the UK focused FTSE indices.
+But alas, for most of you and me, I guess, global value investing is a difficult and worrying proposition due to lack of data, lack of trust and a general fear of investing overseas in companies that are even more removed than those of the UK-focused FTSE indices.

 This leaves my preferred option, which is…